-- Navy- A rich dark navy is ideal for all round business use.
+- Navy, a rich dark navy is ideal for all round business use.
 Navy blue has been proven to be one of the most trusted suit colours.
-It’s a colour of trust and loyalty, so is a great choice for most sectors.
+A colour of trust and loyalty, so is a great choice for most sectors.

-- Petrol-A soft blue that is a little less formal and more friendly.
-Petrol blue is a flattering colour for most skin tones and looks great with a number of shirt/tie combinations.
+- Petrol, a soft blue that is a little less formal and more friendly.
+Petrol blue is a flattering colour for most skin tones and looks great with number of shirt/tie combinations.

-- Charcoal – A classic, timeless colour and is considered one of the most professional suit colours.
-This is the most formal in the suit colour range but again works well with a number of suit/tie combinations.
+- Charcoal - A classic, timeless colour that is considered one of the most professional.
+This is the most formal colour in the business suit offering but again works well with a number of accessory combinations.

-- Alternative city – Offers a great alternative choice to your classic navy, with a subtle but effective puppytooth design.
+- Alternative City offers a great alternative choice to a classic navy, with a subtle yet effective puppy tooth design.

 Ideal if you work within a creative environment or like to show off a little more personality with your clothing.

-- Bright spark – A vibrant, warm blue is ideal for creative types.
-A fun way to spice up your working wardrobe.
-This look lends itself well to the shirt slightly unbuttoned, worn with no tie style.
+- Bright Spark, a vibrant, warm blue is ideal for creative types and is a fun way to spice up your working wardrobe.
+This look lends itself well to the shirt being left slightly unbuttoned and worn with no tie.